By Chris Benson

 Authors Note:

 I am Chris Benson, co-owner of Western Montana Tactical Training Center, as well as the Director of our Law Enforcement and Civilian Training programs.
 I also currently serve as a Law Enforcement Officer within the state of Montana.
 One of the things that we have found, is there are a lot of individuals out there, “Brand Influencer’s”, who are reviewing products with some form of kick back or incentive.
 This is not to say they are wrong, or the product is not a quality product, but there is potential for these reviews to be misleading.
-At Balck Sheep Warrior and Western Montana Tactical Training Center, we are dedicated to providing honest and quality reviews of products in order point our clients and other, in the right direction when it comes to products.
+At Black Sheep Warrior and Western Montana Tactical Training Center, we are dedicated to providing honest and quality reviews of products in order point our clients and other, in the right direction when it comes to products.
 This is something we are very passionate about as we want people to know what products they can rely on; especially in potential life or death situations.

 Also consider the Trijicon TA 44 Review here.